rapiddweller/rapiddweller-benerator-ce/README.md

 # rapiddweller-benerator-ce

 [rapiddweller 'Benerator'](https://www.benerator.de) is a software solution to generate, anonymize, pseudonymize and migrate data for development, testing and training purposes.

 ## Introduction

-[rapiddweller 'Benerator'](https://www.benerator.de) allows creating realistic and valid high-volume test data, used for testing ( unit/integration/load) and showcase setup.
+[rapiddweller 'Benerator'](https://www.benerator.de) allows creating realistic and valid high-volume test data, used for testing (unit/integration/load) and showcase setup.

 Metadata constraints are imported from systems and/or configuration files.
 Data can be imported from and exported to files and systems, anonymized, or generated from scratch.
 Domain packages provide reusable generators for creating domain-specific data as names and addresses internationalizable in language and region.
 It is strongly customizable with plugins and configuration options.

 rapiddweller 'Benerator' is built for Java 11.

-If you need support for Java 8 or earlier, please consider using the previous version 1.0.1.
+If you need support for Java 8 or earlier, please consider using the versions `<= 1.0.1`.

 ## Prerequisites